 These routines open an SQLite database file as specified by the filename argument.
 The filename argument is interpreted as UTF-8 for sqlite3_open() and sqlite3_open_v2() and as UTF-16 in the native byte order for sqlite3_open16().
 A database connection handle is usually returned in *ppDb, even if an error occurs.
 The only exception is that if SQLite is unable to allocate memory to hold the sqlite3 object, a NULL will be written into *ppDb instead of a pointer to the sqlite3 object.
 If the database is opened (and/or created) successfully, then SQLITE_OK is returned.
 Otherwise an error code is returned.
 The sqlite3_errmsg() or sqlite3_errmsg16() routines can be used to obtain an English language description of the error following a failure of any of the sqlite3_open() routines.

 The sqlite3_open_v2() interface works like sqlite3_open() except that it accepts two additional parameters for additional control over the new database connection.
-The flags parameter to sqlite3_open_v2() can take one of the following three values, optionally combined with the SQLITE_OPEN_NOMUTEX, SQLITE_OPEN_FULLMUTEX, SQLITE_OPEN_SHAREDCACHE, SQLITE_OPEN_PRIVATECACHE, and/or SQLITE_OPEN_URI flags:
+The flags parameter to sqlite3_open_v2() must include, at a minimum, one of the following three flag combinations:

 The fourth parameter to sqlite3_open_v2() is the name of the sqlite3_vfs object that defines the operating system interface that the new database connection should use.
 If the fourth parameter is a NULL pointer then the default sqlite3_vfs object is used.